ray-project/ray/doc/source/ray-core/tasks/using-ray-with-gpus.rst

 don't use more than their share of the GPU memory.
 TensorFlow can be configured to limit its memory usage.

-When Ray assign GPUs to tasks or actors with fractional resource requirements, it will pack one GPU before moving on to the next one to avoid fragmentation.
+When Ray assigns GPUs to tasks or actors with fractional resource requirements, it will pack one GPU before moving on to the next one to avoid fragmentation.

 .. literalinclude:: ../doc_code/gpus.py